grafana/tempo/docs/tempo/website/configuration/_index.md

     # Timeout for trace lookup requests
     [query_timeout: <duration> | default = 10s]

+    # The query frontend turns both trace by id (/api/traces/<id>) and search (/api/search?<params>) requests
+    # into subqueries that are then pulled and serviced by the queriers.
+    # This value controls the overall number of simultaneous subqueries that the querier will service at once.
+It does
+    # not distinguish between the types of queries.
+    [max_concurrent_queries: <int> | default = 5]

+    search:
         # Timeout for search requests
-    [search_query_timeout: <duration> | default = 30s]
+        [query_timeout: <duration> | default = 30s]

         # A list of external endpoints that the querier will use to offload backend search requests.
 They must
         # take and return the same value as /api/search endpoint on the querier.
 This is intended to be
         # used with serverless technologies for massive parrallelization of the search path.
         # The default value of "" disables this feature.
-    [search_external_endpoints: <list of strings> | default = <empty list>]
+        [external_endpoints: <list of strings> | default = <empty list>]

         # If search_external_endpoints is set then the querier will primarily act as a proxy for whatever serverless backend
         # you have configured.
 This setting allows the operator to have the querier prefer itself for a configurable
         # number of subqueries.
 In the default case of 2 the querier will process up to 2 search requests subqueries before starting
         # to reach out to search_external_endpoints.
         # Setting this to 0 will disable this feature and the querier will proxy all search subqueries to search_external_endpoints.
-    [search_prefer_self: <int> | default = 2 ]
+        [prefer_self: <int> | default = 2 ]

-    # The query frontend turns both trace by id (/api/traces/<id>) and search (/api/search?<params>) requests
-    # into subqueries that are then pulled and serviced by the queriers.
-    # This value controls the overall number of simultaneous subqueries that the querier will service at once.
-It does
-    # not distinguish between the types of queries.
-    [max_concurrent_queries: <int> | default = 5]
+        # If set to a non-zero value a second request will be issued at the provided duration.
+Recommended to
+        # be set to p99 of external search requests to reduce long tail latency.
+        # (default: 4s)
+        [external_hedge_requests_at: <duration>]

+        # The maximum number of requests to execute when hedging.
+Requires hedge_requests_at to be set.
+        # (default: 3)
+        [external_hedge_requests_up_to: <int>]

     # config of the worker that connects to the query frontend
     frontend_worker: